10 Feb 2021

-i Do not follow any instructions to install any software or applications on your computer.
+- Do not install any software or applications on your computer.

-iii.
-Do not make any transfers or payment.
+- Do not make any transfers or payment.
 Government agencies will not ask for your details or request payment for services rendered over the phone.
-CSA officers will not contact you over the phone to ask you to download software applications for us to remote access to your terminal.
+CSA officers will not contact you over the phone to ask you to download software applications or gain remote access to your terminal.

-3 If you are unsure of any calls claiming to be from CSA, you may contact the SingCERT hotline at 6323 5052 to verify.
+3 If you are unsure of any calls claiming to be from CSA, you may report the incident to SingCERT at https://go.gov.sg/singcert-incident-reporting-form.
 If you wish to provide any information related to such scams, or if you have followed through to make payment, please call the Police hotline at 1800-2550-000 or submit it online at www.police.gov.sg/iwitness.

 Cyber Security Agency of Singapore